aunz/mwb/doc/react.md

 ```

-The main.js contains examples how to do [univserval routing](./universal_routes) for client and server

 Write your inital html in the index.html, put variables insides {{}}, e.g. {{appTitle}}, {{name}}, {{data}}.

 The html.js will require the index.html via raw-loader, inject script and style link for client.

-You can then import html.js as your template in the server
+You can then import html.js as your template in the server.

+The main.js contains examples how to do [univserval routing](./universal_routes) for client and server